guilindner/VortexFitting/docs/index.rst

 This tools allows the detection and fitting of vortices in a turbulent flow.

-It uses data from DNS or PIV using several formats (netCDF4, TecPlot, OpenFoam ...).
+It uses data from numerical studies or experimental results, using several formats (netCDF4, TecPlot, OpenFoam, HDF5 ...).

 The code is hosted at https://github.com/guilindner/VortexFitting